 Your biography includes information about your life and career history, hobbies and any other interesting details about you that you would like to share with us.
 This helps us get to know you better and in turn means we can support you in the pursuit of your personal interests as well as your health and personal care.

 It is sometimes necessary for either the resident, or The Dower House, to end the contract.
-Reasons for this vary and may include:
+Reasons for this vary and may include, but are not limited to:

 Stage one: local resolution